 What appears to be a tragic drunk driving accident with multiple fatalities becomes more complicated when investigators discover that the driver was about to blow the whistle on the pharmaceutical company she worked for.

-The DA's office discovers that a former prosecutor now working as a defense attorney has been getting damaging witness in his trials killed, and that Rubirosa was unknowingly a co-conspirator in one of his cases.
+The DA's office discovers that a former prosecutor now working as a defense attorney has been getting damaging witnesses in his trials killed, and that Rubirosa was unknowingly a co-conspirator in one of his cases.

 A small businessman in Spanish Harlem becomes a hero after shooting three armed robbers.
 However, the investigation later discovers that there are holes in his story and that it may not have been a case of self-defense.